Emmynando/Emmynando/README.md

 - 👋 Hi, I’m @Emmynando
 - 👀 I’m interested in frontend stack
+-  Fluent in html, CSS amd Javascript
-- 🌱 I’m currently learning Javscript
+- 🌱 I’m currently learning REACT
 - 💞️ I’m looking to collaborate on any project wither on a large or small scale
 - 📫 How to reach me +234 9063789936